-The five-year TRACK Tuberculosis (TRACK-TB) activity aims to increase detection of TB cases and improve treatment success rates to meet national targets for reducing TB, multidrug-resistant TB (MDR-TB), and TB/HIV co-infection.
-The project, which began in 2013, works with the Government of Uganda to enhance the National Tuberculosis and Leprosy Programme (NTLP)’s ability to plan, monitor, and implement TB control activities.
-The TRACK TB team works to improve MDR-TB management, as well as urban- and community-based TB treatment strategies based on the World Health Organization’s directly observed treatment, short course (DOTS) model.
-TRACK TB implements activities in the capital, Kampala, and provides technical assistance to district-based USAID-funded partners in Uganda’s four regions: Eastern, Central Eastern, South Western, and Mid-North.
-The project works to support the programmatic management of MDR-TB at the NTLP central unit and at six treatment sites and 72 health facilities in and around Kampala.
+The five-year TRACK Tuberculosis (TRACK-TB) activity aimed to increase detection of TB cases and improve treatment success rates to meet national targets for reducing TB, multidrug-resistant TB (MDR-TB), and TB/HIV co-infection.
+The project, which began in 2013, worked with the Government of Uganda to enhance the National Tuberculosis and Leprosy Programme (NTLP)’s ability to plan, monitor, and implement TB control activities.
+The TRACK TB team worked to improve MDR-TB management, as well as urban- and community-based TB treatment strategies based on the World Health Organization’s directly observed treatment, short course (DOTS) model.
+TRACK TB implemented activities in the capital, Kampala, and provided technical assistance to district-based USAID-funded partners in Uganda’s four regions: Eastern, Central Eastern, South Western, and Mid-North.
+The project worked to support the programmatic management of MDR-TB at the NTLP central unit and at six treatment sites and 72 health facilities in and around Kampala.